MTD Property Management & Sales logo

 Title

-One of the most challenging aspects of being a landlord is dealing with a holdover tenant—or a tenant who refuses to leave the property once their lease agreement ends.
-Their presence can be disruptive, and it can create problems that might disrupt your long-term plan for the property.
+One of the most challenging aspects of being a landlord is dealing with a holdover tenant—someone who refuses to leave the premises after their lease agreement ends.
+If you accept rent from the holdover tenant, it can complicate matters further and potentially disrupt your long-term plans for the property.

 What Does “Holdover Tenant” Mean?